Traditional

 Liquidmetal was formulated to frustrate the movement of the atoms into the organized grain structure as the alloy cools.
 This results in a liquid-like atomic structure.

 Metals and alloys get their strength from the atomic bonds within the material.
 These bonds are weakened across a grain boundary due to dislocations and impurities.
-Liquidmetal does not have grain boundaries, so it is atomically stronger than other alloys.
+Liquidmetal does not have grain boundaries, so it is stronger than traditional engineering alloys such as stainless steel and Titanium.

 The technological